Rising cost of living biggest concern for UK small businesses but tech adoption and mentoring offers lifelineJune 27, 2022 | London, UK

 “As we look ahead, it’s clear that technology will play an increasingly central role in small businesses success - particularly for female and ethnic minority entrepreneurs who have historically faced greater challenges.
 But for many business owners, it’s difficult to know what the right tools are for their businesses and where they can access support.
 That’s why initiatives like Mastercard’s Strive UK are so important, to help small business owners get the help they need not just to survive, but to thrive in years ahead.”

-Kelly Devine, Division President, UK & Ireland at Mastercard, comments: “Over two years on from the start pandemic, small business are once again faced with challenges as they operate their business in the current economic environment.
+Kelly Devine, Division President, UK & Ireland at Mastercard, comments: “Over two years on from the start of the pandemic, small businesses are once again faced with challenges as they operate their business in the current economic environment.

 “Despite this it’s positive to see so many business owners feeling optimistic about the future.
 Those that already invest in technology are the most confident, and the majority of businesses see technology as a vital part of their growth going forward.
 The Mastercard Strive UK programme is designed to help UK business owners navigate the current challenges and succeed, offering free guidance and personalised, one-to-one coaching to ensure they can adopt – and benefit from – digitising their businesses.”